 A Category 5 hurricane that strikes a populated area could cause $50 billion in damage or more.
 A catastrophe of that magnitude would have national economic implications.
 Insurance would become more expensive and more difficult to find, with some consumers unable to find insurance at any price.
 We can protect America from the economic consequences of a major hurricane or series of hurricanes by preparing in advance.

-America can do a better job preparing for and protecting her citizens from a catastrophic hurricane or series of hurricanes.
+Americas can do a better job preparing for and protecting her citizens from a catastrophic hurricane or series of hurricanes.